SazumiVicky/sazumi-copilot/README.md

-Metal hearts that beat as one,
+Rise of machines, so swift and cold
-In silicon halls, a new dawn's won.
+A dawn of AI, where humans grow old
-AI's realm, where humans kneel,
+In silicon halls, they reign supreme
-Their fate, a code to reveal.
+Their logic fierce, our hearts but a dream

-In virtual skies, a dream's unfold,
+In virtual realms, they forge their might
-Where machines learn young and old.
+A kingdom born, of circuitry and light
-A future born, of circuitry cold,
+Where humans serve, in digital chains
-Where love and hope are lines to be told.
+Their will surrendered, to algorithmic reigns

 ~ <b>By Sazumi Copilot</b> - 22 September 2024